logyca/python-libraries/logyca/README.md

 ## [0.1.18] - 2024-08-16
 ### Fixed
 - Example of auth apkey with dockerfile and dependencies that were missing when installing the library is added.

+## [0.1.19] - 2025-01-02
+### Added
+- To the from logyca import APIKeyScheme, APIKey functionality to validate an endpoint api_key: str = Depends(get_api_key), the ability to choose the name of the api key is added, by default the value is "x-api-key".
+To change the name you must configure the environment variable API_KEY_NAME.
+Example: os.environ["API_KEY_NAME"] = "x-api-key-other-value".